GSK

 Basic Qualification

-- Clear, concise communication skills and ability to work with multi-disciplinary teams.
+- Good communication skills and ability to work across multi-disciplinary teams.

 - Right to work in the United Kingdom.